New corporate statements on slavery and human trafficking

 The Government has recently announced that, as of October 2015, every company with turnover of at least £36 million will be required to publish an annual statement detailing what steps it has (or hasn’t) taken to ensure that neither its own business nor that of its supply chain is involved in modern slavery or human trafficking.

-However, as the size of a business can be defined in a number of ways, the Government’s approach is been based solely on turnover.
+However, as the size of a business can be defined in a number of ways, the Government’s approach has been based solely on turnover.
 Indeed, the Government noted that taking into account other factors, such as employee numbers, could exclude those companies with very high turnover, but few employees, which nevertheless have significant purchasing power.
 The figure of £36 million is comparable to the Companies Act 2006 threshold for determining the size of a large company.
 Importantly, this will mean that small and medium-sized businesses are not caught by the new requirements.

 Businesses must approve the annual slavery and human trafficking statement as follows: